-A savings account with tiered interest rates that allows you to make deposits any time.
+A savings account that allows you to make deposits any time.
 The higher your balance, the higher the interest rate.

 A time deposit account with a fixed rate of return with terms ranging from 1 week to 5 years.
 Longer terms tend to offer higher rates.

 Features & Benefits

 Funds grow tax-free (Roth) or on a deferred basis (Traditional) until retirement.

 Savings and CD IRAs are insured up to the maximum allowed coverage.

 Savings IRAs and CD Savings IRAs offer a stable alternative to investment IRAs.

 Choose to structure your account as a Traditional or Roth IRA.